Loretta D'Souza

 Loretta D'Souza e Shreedharan (née D'Souza) is an Indian former field hockey goalkeeper from Moira, Goa.
 Described as the first woman from Goa to win international laurels, she was a key player for both the Goa state team and the Indian national team.
 She represented India as part of its "golden generation" during the late 1970s and early 1980s.

 D'Souza was part of the team that won a gold medal at the 1980 Moscow Pre-Olympics and the inaugural gold medal at the 1982 Asian Games in New Delhi.
 She also participated in two World Cups: the 1978 Women's Hockey World Cup in Madrid and the 1983 Women's Hockey World Cup in Kuala Lumpur.

+Early life

+Born in Moira, Goa, D'Souza spent the first ten years of her life in Nairobi, Kenya, where her parents were based, before returning to Goa.
+Her introduction to hockey occurred after she joined St. Xavier's College, Mapusa.
+She was mentored by the late Ana Figueira, who managed a team called the 'Aquarians'.
+Her first coach, the late Varkey Tharakhand, helped hone her skills by having her practice with male players to acclimatize her to harder hits.

 Domestic career

 D'Souza played as a goalkeeper for the Goa state team at several Women's Hockey Nationals.
+She first caught the attention of selectors at the 1972 National Championship in Gwalior.
+One of her notable domestic performances occurred in New Delhi in 1974 against Punjab; following her "heroics" in goal during the match, she was lifted by her teammates in celebration, and the team was treated to a celebratory lunch by Sacru Menezes, owner of the City Kitchen restaurant.

 She was instrumental in Goa winning the National title, with her performances in goal being highly praised.
+For her achievements, she received the Jivbadada Kerkar State Award for the 1974–75 season.

 International career

 D'Souza represented India in several major international tournaments throughout her career.
-Her international appearances included:
+She was the first Goan based in her homeland to be selected for the India squad.
+However, her international career was often marked by selection challenges; standing at 155 cm, she was sometimes benched in favor of taller goalkeepers such as Nina Asaikar.